CoinsManager/CoinsManager/docs/Contributions/2_git.rst

 Click on :guilabel:`Compare & pull request`, this will bring you to the pull request interface.

-Note that by default, your branches will always try to merge into the master
+Note that your branch will try to merge against the default one automatically.
-branch:

 .. image:: ../_static/git_pull_request_from_1.png